Weights & Strength

 My Thoughts?

-Most of us have a hard time building our calves, partially because they are used every day and also because they are made up of separate muscles that need to be worked on separately.
+Most of us have a hard time building our calves, partially because they are used daily and also because they are made up of separate muscles that need to be worked on separately.

-Make yourself aware of the two muscles which make up your calf, the gastrocnemius, and the soleus and target your workouts accordingly.
+Make yourself aware of the two muscles that make up your calf, the gastrocnemius, and the soleus, and target your workouts accordingly.

-The gastrocnemius, the big muscle which you feel rise as you clench, can be a workout by doing exercises that involve standing while engaging your calf.
-Your soleus can be strengthened by doing sitting down exercises.
+The gastrocnemius, the big muscle you feel rise as you clench, can be a workout by doing exercises involving standing while engaging your calf.
+Your soleus can be strengthened by doing sitting-down exercises.

 When exercising, your calves focus on a large weight rather than the number of reps and do everything with good technique and control, holding positions where you can.